TL;DR

 What We Believe

-To back this market, we hold a few core convictions.
+To back this market, we hold a few core convictions:

 This article is for informational purposes only and does not constitute investment advice.
 Views expressed represent the opinions of Jump Capital.
 Jump Capital may have investments in or pursue investments in the technology sectors and companies discussed.
 References to specific companies do not constitute investment recommendations.